maxima-project-on-github/maxima-packages/README.md

  * Project administrators will accept almost any contribution made in good faith, although they reserve the right to reject any contribution.
  * The following are encouraged, but not required:
+  - Contributors are encouraged to contribute under their real name, not a pseudonym
   - Contributors are encouraged to write documentation, preferably in Texinfo format
   - Contributors are encouraged to include a test script
   - Contributors are encouraged to keep the size of packages relatively small